Quality Improvement Projects

 - ERAS implementation for gynecologic surgery in a medically underserved population

-- Use of video education tool to improve patient understanding of colposcopy consent and procedure in clinic
+- Use of a video education tool to improve patient understanding of colposcopy consent and procedure in clinic

 - Implementation of a telehealth visit for 3 week postpartum visits and impact on routine postpartum visit attendance